[Updated in August 2020 after July inflation release.]

-Before the IRS published the official numbers in November, I was able to make my own calculations using the published inflation numbers and the same rules the IRS uses as stipulated by law.
-Before I had the inflation numbers for all the months used in the formula, due to rounding rules I could project the contribution limit for next year with high confidence.
-The inflation numbers in the months to come just weren’t able to make the limits cross another rounding threshold.
-For example the law says a limit must be rounded down to the nearest $500.
-When the calculated result ends around $6,200, I knew even if it was off a little, it wasn’t going to go below $6,000 or go above $6,500.
+Before the IRS publishes the official numbers in October or November, I’m able to make my own calculations using the published inflation numbers and going by the same rules the IRS uses as stipulated by law.
+Before I have the inflation numbers for all the months used in the formula, due to rounding rules I can project the contribution limit for next year with high confidence.
+The inflation numbers in the months to come just aren’t able to make the limits cross another rounding threshold.
+For example when the law says a limit must be rounded down to the nearest $500, and the calculated result comes to $6,200, I know even if it’s off a little, it isn’t going to go below $6,000 or go above $6,500.

-I have been able to do early projections with 100% accuracy ever since I started doing them quite a few years ago.
-2020 is no exception.
-My projections several months before matched 100% to the official numbers published by the IRS in its Notice 2019-59.
+I have been able to do early projections with 100% accuracy ever since I started doing them several years ago.

 401k/403b/457/TSP Elective Deferral Limit

 Annual Additions Limit

-The total employer plus employee contributions to all defined contribution plans by the same employer will increase by $1,000 from $56,000 in 2019 to $57,000 in 2020.
+The total employer plus employee contributions to all defined contribution plans by the same employer will increase by $1,000 from $57,000 in 2020 to $58,000 in 2021.
 The age-50-or-over catch-up contribution is on top of this limit.
-If you work for multiple unrelated employers in the same year, you have separate limits.
+If you work for multiple unrelated employers in the same year, you have separate limits at each employer.

 Highly Compensated Employee Threshold